anonyco/SuperSimpleExtensibleSmallXMLHttpRequestWrapper/README.md

 ### Documentation

-To use Super XHR JS, simply pass an object to `window.HTTP` with all the properties going to the XMLHttpRequest object, and some spcial properties listed below effecting the behavior.
+To use Super XHR JS, simply pass an object to `window.HTTP` with all the properties going to the XMLHttpRequest object, and some special properties listed below effecting the behavior.

 ```Javascript
 var XHRobj = HTTP({